 Baker Creek Heirloom Seeds

-This Missouri-based seed company offers one of the largest selections of heirloom seeds (over 1,200 varieties of vegetables, flowers, and herbs) in the country.
-Owners Jere and Emily Gettle are incredibly dedicated to seed preservation and education.
-Their catalog is the best on the market, and they mail them to over a million people annually.
+This Missouri-based seed company offers one of the largest selections of heirloom vegetable, flower, and herb seeds in the country.
+Owners Jere and Emilee Gettle are incredibly dedicated to seed preservation and education.
+Their catalog is the best on the market and boasts an enormous subscriber list.

 Blomma Flower Farm

-Tiffany Jones is a zinnia breeder located in Nevada who is focused on developing a new line of zinnias in soft pastel colors and unique forms.
-Tiffany is incredibly knowledgeable and passionate and generously shares what she knows, which is so refreshing in the plant breeding world.
-She sells limited quantities of her breeding seeds through a yearly fundraiser, so make sure you’re signed up for her newsletter to get all of the details.
+Zinnia breeder Tiffany Jones, located in Nevada, is focused on developing a line of zinnias in soft pastel colors and unique forms.
+Tiffany is incredibly knowledgeable and passionate and generously shares what she’s learned, which is so refreshing in the plant breeding world.
+She sells limited quantities of her breeding seeds through a yearly fundraiser—make sure you’re signed up for her newsletter to get all of the details.
 If you’re interested in zinnia breeding, check out her comprehensive book, The Zinnia Breeder’s Handbook.

 Photo above copyright Graham Chase.